 Performance Workshop/Samuel Beckett Laboratory (Jonathan Heron & Nick Johnson)

-Reading Group: Three Novels (Sam Slote)
+Reading Group (Sam Slote)

-Full list of speakers, provisional schedule, and details of performances will be posted shortly.
+Further information on the schedule, and details of performances will be posted shortly.

 Now in its fourth year, the Samuel Beckett Summer School provides a unique experience for students, scholars and lovers of Beckett’s works.
 Each year we invite the world’s foremost Beckett scholars to present new lectures and seminars on all aspects of Beckett’s works.
 The School appeals to a wide range of Beckett enthusiasts by providing the opportunity to experience, savour and study Beckett’s works in the university where he began his intellectual life.